keybase/client/osx/Fuse/README.md

 #### Xcode

-First of all, we can't have a kernele extension built for a newer kernel and run in on older kernels, but we can generally have a kernel extension built for an older kernel and run it on newer kernels.
+First of all, we can't have a kernel extension built for a newer kernel and run in on older kernels, but we can generally have a kernel extension built for an older kernel and run it on newer kernels.
 So we'll try to build for the oldest possible (compatible) kernel, to have a fewer kernel extensions built as